mikkeline-elleby/TAVUS-TEST-HARNESS/README.md

 - Writes `WEBHOOK_URL` to `.env`
 - Creates a test conversation and prints the `conversation_url`

+Note: the STT hotwords help recognize and address participants by name.
+If you need alternate spellings or nicknames for “Mikkeline” or “Akila”, we can add them to the hotwords list in `presets/layers/stt/names_meeting.demo.json` (and/or your active STT preset).

 ## Recording to S3

 There are two ways to get recordings into your S3 bucket.
 Use native Tavus recording when possible; use the webhook fallback if you can't or don't want to change IAM right now.